xnico31/doc_tig_pool/docs/about/introduction.md

 - Detailed instructions for connecting to TIG Pool, and create account
 - Explanations of our payout mechanisms and how rewards are calculated.
 - Tips to optimize your mining performance.
-- explaination of the 3 profiles we offer
+- Explaination of the 3 profiles we offer

 ## Continuous Development